Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

 ### Example 2

-The workload is hosted in two subscriptions (Sub-0 and Sub-5), but Sub 5 subscription is shared with other workloads and I want to filter the Sub-5 subscription by a single ResourceGroup where the components of my workload are hosted:
+The workload is hosted in two subscriptions (Sub-0 and Sub-5), but the Sub-5 subscription is shared with other workloads.
+I want to filter it by a single ResourceGroup specifically where the components of my workload are hosted:

 Provide parameters in command line: